GMLC-TDC/HELICS/docs/user-guide/running_interaction.md

 Currently any query is accessible through this interface.
 Queries have a target and a query.
 The target is some named object in the federation and the query is a question.
 The available queries are listed [HERE](queries.md).
 More are expected to be added.

 ## Notes
-This is an experimental interface and is subject to change and improvments.
+This is an experimental interface and is subject to change and improvements.
 Suggestions are welcome.
 Also a websocket version of this is expected in the next release to allow websockets to connect.

 The most likely use case for this will be as a component for a more sophisticated control interface, so a more user friendly setup will be using the webserver as a backend for control, debugging, information, and visualization of a running co-simulation.